Can Dogs See Ghosts? What Research Says · Kinship

 Savannah Admire

-Savannah Admire is a writer, poet, and pet mom to three dogs and a cat.
+Savannah Admire is a writer and pet mom to two dogs and a cat.
+Under the name Savannah Cooper, she has published poetry in 40 different publications, as well as a poetry book, Mother Viper (2025).
+When she’s not writing, you can find her reading, taking photos, or volunteering as a content creator for her local community theatre.
+As a pets writer, she focuses on cat and dog behavior and pet parenthood.
 She currently lives in Western Maryland.
-When she’s not writing, you can find her reading, taking photos, or volunteering as a content creator for her local community theatre.
-Her debut poetry book, Mother Viper, is due out August 12, 2025, and you can follow her on Instagram at @savannahcooperpoet.